workingmirror/blog/content/2017/05/2017-05-05-little-nightmares-review.md

 By the end of its four-hour run, it was pretty clear that any more of *Little Nightmares* would have been too much.
 It's fairly one-note and it exhausts a litany of small but neat ideas with a sort of subdued fervor, but it does so with a purpose.
 And as much as that purpose is just to make you feel pretty gross for an afternoon, it does that pretty dang well.

-{% img https://workingmirror.com/blog/wp-content/uploads/2016/12/little-nightmares-4.jpg "Little Nightmares" "Little Nightmares" %}
+{% img full-image https://workingmirror.com/blog/wp-content/uploads/2016/12/little-nightmares-4.jpg "Little Nightmares" "Little Nightmares" %}

 + Art direction is spot-on for this reality-adjacent nightmare
 + Sound design nails every creak and groan of the ship